Monday July 1st to Tuesday, July 2nd, 2024

 We spent the next day getting our food resupply situated and packing it all into multiple boxes.
 We joined Vince and Georgie for breakfast in the morning and started talking trail and strategy.
 This was all stuff I was familiar with and was fun for me.
 The day ticked by fast.
 I tried to take a nap but didn’t have much luck.
 My migraines started up and I felt pretty crappy all day.
 At least we were staying at a very nice hotel, the Residence Inn by Marriott, all thanks to Woody’s mom gifting him a few nights with her rewards points.
 Our room was so sweet and the included breakfast amazing.
 Thanks Woody’s Mom!

 I went to bed way too late again, but at least we’d gotten a lot done and were still on schedule to start the hike the next day.
 A small miracle given how terrible airlines are these days.
 Vince and Georgie flew Westjet and almost got stuck in Toronto when their flight was cancelled.
 They wisely flew 3 days beforehand, so had time built in for delays.
-They had to buy a ticket on another carrier to get to Calgary but at least Westjet was offering to reimburse them.
+They had to buy a ticket on another carrier to get to Calgary but at least Westjet was offering to reimburse them (though they never did).
 Hiking thousands of miles is preferable to flying there, the way I see it.